 - Rebuild the initrd.

-If you have other encrypted partitions (for example /home), you can create additional keys to mount them without entering a passphrase.
-This works exactly as described above, except that you don't need to add the key for those partitions to the initrd.
+If you have other encrypted partitions (e.g. /home, swap, etc), you can create additional keys to mount them without entering a passphrase.
+This works exactly as described above in steps 1-4, except that you don't need to add the key for those partitions to the initrd.

 The current openSUSE setup does not support to set the locale for the grub2 early stage.
 This causes that the passphrase in grub2 is using a US keyboard layout.